- Home

 Being tired can be a symptom of many different things, including a busy lifestyle or stress, so working out if it’s linked to a heart condition can be tricky.

-But heart disease can restrict blood flow to the body organs, including the muscles – meaning that everyday tasks can start to feel like hard work.
+But heart disease can restrict blood flow to the organs and muscles, meaning everyday tasks can start to feel like hard work.

-If you think the reason for your fatigue is because you simply aren’t getting enough good quality sleep, you might want to visit the sleep and fatigue section of our website.
-Here, you’ll find tips on everything from how to wind down before bed to how to create the perfect environment for sleep.
+If you think your fatigue is down to not getting enough good-quality sleep, you might find it helpful to visit our sleep and fatigue section.
+Here, you’ll find tips on everything from how to wind down before bed to how to create the perfect sleep environment.

-There’s a growing body of research to support the link between sleep apnea, high blood pressure, and heart problems.
+There’s a growing body of research to support the link between sleep apnoea, high blood pressure, and heart problems.

-This is because the condition causes you to repeatedly stop breathing while you sleep.
+This is because sleep apnoea causes you to repeatedly stop breathing while you sleep.
 This leads to a temporary drop in oxygen levels and sudden changes in blood pressure and heart rate as your body struggles to breathe.

 According to a statement from the American Heart Association, “Obstructive Sleep Apnea prevalence is as high as 40% to 80% in patients with hypertension, heart failure, coronary artery disease, pulmonary hypertension, atrial fibrillation, and stroke.”

 It’s important to make an appointment with your GP if you’re experiencing these symptoms.
-Getting sleep apnea diagnosed and treated can prevent it from leading to more serious problems.
+Getting sleep apnoea diagnosed and treated can prevent it from leading to more serious problems.

 What to do if you or someone else is having a heart attack